North American F-86 Sabre: 1958 Taiwan Strait crisis

-The Republic of China Air Force of Taiwan was an early recipient of surplus USAF Sabres.
+The Republic of China Air Force was an early recipient of surplus USAF Sabres.
 From December 1954 to June 1956, the ROC Air Force received 160 ex-USAF F-86F-1-NA through F-86F-30-NA fighters.
-By June 1958, the Nationalist Chinese had built up an impressive fighter force, with 320 F-86Fs and seven RF-86Fs having been delivered.
+By June 1958, the Republic of China on Taiwan had built up an impressive fighter force, with 320 F-86Fs and seven RF-86Fs having been delivered.

 Sabres and MiGs were shortly to battle each other in the skies of Asia once again in the Second Taiwan Strait Crisis.
-In August 1958, the Chinese Communists of the People's Republic of China attempted to force the Nationalists off of the islands of Quemoy and Matsu by shelling and blockade.
-Nationalist F-86Fs flying combat air patrol over the islands found themselves confronted by Communist MiG-15s and MiG-17s, and numerous dogfights resulted.
+In August 1958, the Chinese Communists of the People's Republic of China attempted to force the Nationalists off the islands of Quemoy and Matsu by shelling and blockade.
+ROCAF F-86Fs flying combat air patrol over the islands found themselves confronted by People's Liberation Army Air Force MiG-15s and MiG-17s, and numerous dogfights resulted.

-During these battles, the Nationalist Sabres introduced a new element into aerial warfare.
+During these battles, the ROCAF Sabres introduced a new element into aerial warfare.
 Under a secret effort designated Operation Black Magic, the U.S. Navy had provided the ROC with the AIM-9 Sidewinder, its first infrared-homing air-to-air missile, which was just entering service with the United States.
 A small team from VMF-323, a Marine FJ-4 Fury squadron with later assistance from China Lake and North American Aviation, initially modified 20 of the F-86 Sabres to carry a pair of Sidewinders on underwing launch rails and instructed the ROC pilots in their use flying profiles with USAF F-100s simulating the MiG-17.
-The MiGs enjoyed an altitude advantage over the Sabres, as they had in Korea, and Communist Chinese MiGs routinely cruised over the Nationalist Sabres, only engaging when they had a favorable position.
+The MiGs enjoyed an altitude advantage over the Sabres, as they had in Korea, and PLAAF MiGs routinely cruised over the ROCAF Sabres, only engaging when they had a favorable position.
 The Sidewinder took away that advantage and proved to be devastatingly effective against the MiGs.